 *35.6% of the land needed for the East Frame."

-No wonder NZ National govt / CERA wanted to milk NZ taxpayers for another $10 billion.
-Although CERA had touted its CCDU Blueprint in June 2012, nearly a year before, given CERA's sluggish CBD purchases, it would be years before all CERA's CBD Blueprint precincts were completed.
+No wonder NZ National government / CERA wanted to milk NZ taxpayers for another $10 billion.
+Although CERA touted its CCDU Blueprint in June 2012 nearly a year before, given CERA's sluggish CBD purchases it would be years before all CERA's CBD Blueprint precincts were completed.

 22.04.13.
 Orange, plastic, road cones, steel mesh fence cordon.
 Yellow digger demolition near RSA bldg, Armagh St

 Brownlee dithered for months over an insurer advocacy service, requested by Council, but concocted an advisory service.
-Council vouched for an advocacy service in contempt of Brownlee's insurer funded advisory service.
-Brownlee's advisory service, run by insurers, was a fox in charge of the hen house.
-Brownlee & NZ National govt had failed to ensure householders were protected from slow insurers.
-Never mind the AMI / Southern Response debacle where Southern Response would rip off claimants.
+Council vouched for an advocacy service instead of Brownlee's insurer funded advisory service: a fox in charge of the hen house.
+Brownlee & NZ National government failed to ensure householders were protected from slow insurers.
+Never mind the AMI / Southern Response debacle where Southern Response would ripoff claimants.

 CERA's Greater Christchurch Recovery Update, Issue 21 May 2013, also reported Crown owned Southern Response insurer's projected repairs & rebuild schedule: